Deus-Kayiranga/uber-fare-analysis-kigali-2025/README.md

 # 🚖 Uber Fare Dataset Analysis using Python & Power BI

+This project analyzes the Uber Fares Dataset to uncover key insights about fare patterns, trip volume, and time-based trends using Python and Power BI.

 ## 🎯 Objective

 The aim of this project was to analyze the **Uber Fares Dataset** to derive insights related to: